 As the classic holiday song proclaims, it’s once again “the most wonderful time of the year” — although it doesn’t always feel that way if you’re trying to check items off your wish list.

 Despite inflation concerns, consumer demand remains high.
 Supply-chain shortages prompted many people to shop early, but signs show these issues are easing.
 “Some supply chain issues are starting to work themselves out so, in December, shoppers may see some unexpected sales as inventories begin to resupply,” says Vipin Porwal, founder and consumer expert at Smarty.

-So get your gift lists ready.
-Here are some of the best things to buy in December — and a few you should pass on.
+So even if you didn’t get a big jump on your holiday shopping, you still have plenty of time to snap up deals.
+Here are some of the best things to buy in December — and a couple you should skip for now.

 4K TVs and accessories

 If you’re hoping to curl up in front of a new TV this holiday, Porwal says he anticipates seeing added inventory in December of 4K TVs and accessories.
 “Prices and availability look to be just as good as they were during the Thanksgiving weekend and on Cyber Monday, and may even be better the closer we get to Christmas,” he says.
 “Expect up to 50 percent off LED units — and some OLED 50-inch to 70-inch 4K TV models may have the best of the smart TV deals: $250 to $700 on quality name-brands including Samsung, TLC and LG.”
 You’ll find deals both in stores and online at retailers including Walmart, Best Buy and Target.

 If streaming services are on your list, Porwal says that paid TV and music streaming platforms — Netflix, Hulu, Disney Plus, Paramount Plus, Apple Music, Spotify and more — all have their best specials on single services and bundles during this time of year.